hanshal101/drop-drop/README.md

 Not sure what IPs or domains?
 Simply use the default `egress-policy: audit` mode to get a list of all outbound network connections, without impacting your existing workflows.

+Built with a production-ready Docker container approach for faster, more reliable execution.

 ## Usage

 <!-- start usage -->